 - The distance the site is from KIWT and existing vehicle access and the resultant amount of track development required to connect site to KIWT and proposed staging post.
-It is believed overall clearance could be reduced if sited closer to KIWT and existing vehicle access tracks. - Although the building footprints are defined, the total construction footprint is not defined. - Clearance that may be required for construction vehicle movement, within and to and from the site is not clear. - While proposed clearance for fire protection is limited to one building, possible additional vegetation clearance for bushfire protection may be necessary as CFS bushfire requirements are yet to be determined. - Destabilisation and erosion of the site may increase with the removal of vegetation.
-The proponent should also ensure that the management of the site during construction and the facilities operation minimises disturbance to the surrounding area so as to retain sufficient cover of vegetation and reduce the risk of erosion. - Changes in surface water flow due to altered surfaces and rain water overflow that may impact (beneficially or negatively) surrounding native vegetation. - Contingency to manage waste water (grey and black) leakage/spills so as to avoid or minimise site impacts. - Incorporate Phytophthora cinnamomi (Dieback) and weed management including hygiene procedures into construction and operational plans.
+It is believed overall clearance could be reduced if sited closer to KIWT and existing vehicle access tracks. - Although the building footprint is defined, the total construction footprint is not defined. - Clearance that may be required for construction vehicle movement, within and to and from the site is not clear. - While proposed clearance for fire protection is limited to one building, possible additional vegetation clearance for bushfire protection may be necessary as CFS bushfire requirements are yet to be determined. - Destabilisation and erosion of the site may increase with the removal of vegetation.. - Changes in surface water flow due to altered surfaces and rain water overflow that may impact (beneficially or negatively) surrounding native vegetation. - Contingency to manage waste water (grey and black) leakage/spills so as to avoid or minimise site impacts. - Incorporate Phytophthora cinnamomi (Dieback) and weed management including hygiene procedures into construction and operational plans.

-The above points if not addressed, should be and where relevant incorporated into conditions and associated management plans of the development approval.
+The above points if not addressed, should be and where relevant incorporated into conditions and associated management plans of development approval.